efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 #### Cards to Not Run

 ##### **{Super Rush Headlong}**
-Super Rush had it’s use in the previous meta, but the monster removal Dakini provides is far better, not to mention econ has more utility.
+{Super Rush Headlong} had it’s use in the previous meta, but the monster removal Dakini provides is far better, not to mention econ has more utility.
 This card is terrible in the CA mirror because your opponent can banish a MAR and the result is usually crashing into a Dakini.

 ##### **{Metalmorph}**
 When CA came onto the scene, 3SD TBD and 3SD Ninjas dropped in viability, and so did {Metalmorph}.
-With Ninjas making a comeback, some may wonder if {Metalmorph} is good again.
+With Ninjas making a comeback, some may wonder if Metalmorph is good again.
 The short answer is no.

 ##### **{Divine Wrath}**
 {Divine Wrath} and similar effect negation cards can negate effects, but this effect is not as relevant in the current meta.
 If you chain dwrath when an opponent summons a Dakini, their Dakini will be safe as long as they tributed a Benten or an Idaten for the summon.
 This is because of a ruling in Yugioh called “SEGOC” or “Simultaneous Effects Go On Chain.”
 Since Dakini’s effect and Benten’s / Idaten’s effect would all be activated simultaneously, they go on chain; dwrath can only negate the last link in the chain, so Dakini gets protected. {Forbidden Chalice} is overall a faster and less costly option, not to mention it is chainable.